Code

 Avoid committing:

-- IDE configs (e.g. .vscode/
+- IDE configs (e.g. .vscode/)

-- Build outputs (*.log
+- Build outputs (*.log, *.bin, compiled files)

 Keep your commits clean and portable across systems.

-6. Remove console.log()
+6. Remove console.log() statements before submitting.

 These should not be left in the production code unless explicitly needed for logging.
 Use a logging utility if required.